sst/guide/_chapters/setup-custom-fonts.md

 comments_id: set-up-custom-fonts/81
 ---

 Custom Fonts are now an almost standard part of modern web applications.
-We'll be setting it up for our note taking app using [Google Fonts](https://fonts.google.com).
+We'll be setting it up for our note taking app using [Google Fonts](https://fonts.google.com){:target="_blank"}.

 This also gives us a chance to explore the structure of our newly created React.js app.

 ### Include Google Fonts

-For our project we'll be using the combination of a Serif ([PT Serif](https://fonts.google.com/specimen/PT+Serif)) and Sans-Serif ([Open Sans](https://fonts.google.com/specimen/Open+Sans)) typeface.
+For our project we'll be using the combination of a Serif ([PT Serif](https://fonts.google.com/specimen/PT+Serif){:target="_blank"}) and Sans-Serif ([Open Sans](https://fonts.google.com/specimen/Open+Sans){:target="_blank"}) typeface.
 They will be served out through Google Fonts and can be used directly without having to host them on our end.

 Let's first include them in the HTML.
 Our React.js app is using a single HTML file.

-{%change%} Go ahead and edit `public/index.html` and add the following line in the `<head>` section of the HTML to include the two typefaces.
+{%change%} Edit `public/index.html` and add the following line in the `<head>` section of the HTML to include the two typefaces.

 ``` html
 <link